Can Bacteria Grow in Hot Water Systems?

 Disinfectants are used by your water supplier to kill bacteria present in water.
 Chlorine is the most common disinfectant, but there are several others available:

 Transporting it from the water supply to your home also has the risk of growing bacteria.
 This depends on the residual disinfectant, temperature and more.

-We enjoy warm water for our showers, and Legionella like this very same warm water to grow and multiply!
-For hot water systems of the storage tank variety, you need to be especially careful about the temperature of your water.
-Anywhere between 20-45°C and your water is in the danger zone for Legionella growth.
-Its most optimal temperature for growth is 37-43°C.
+We enjoy warm water for our showers, and bacteria like this very same warm water to multiply!
+For a water heater of the storage tank variety, you need to be especially careful about the temperature of your water.

-Legionella bacteria were still found in many electric water heaters even when the temperature was set to 60°C or above, however.
-This was due to uneven heating in the tank and so the bottom was only reaching 30-40°C – the sweet spot for Legionella growth.
-This warm water is not sufficient to keep bacterial growth at bay.
+Legionella bacteria were still found in many electric water heaters even when the temperature was set to 60°C or above.
+This was because the bottom of the tank was only reaching 30-40°C – the sweet spot for Legionella growth.

 Flush the System

 If your plumbing system isn’t set up correctly, there may be regions where water pools and becomes stagnant in your pipes.
 The temperature of the water is uncontrolled here and might be prone to bacteria growth.
-Mineral deposits can also build up in your water heater and pipes and affect your water pressure and lead to other plumbing problems
+Mineral deposits can also build up in your water heater, pipes, fittings and taps and affect your water pressure and lead to other plumbing problems

 Your plumbing system should be regularly flushed to remove any bacteria and build-up.
 Better yet, a plumber should repair areas where water stagnates in the first place.

 Should bacteria be found in your plumbing system, not only should the hot water heater itself be flushed, but all associated fittings too.

 You can have the temperature set correctly to 60°C and have the system flushed regularly but without regular servicing of your water heater and general plumbing, there might still be bacteria growth.